It can be very confusing.

 If you include full-resolution photographs in a printed document, they will most likely be automatically scaled down to be smaller when printed, depending on how you’ve laid out your document.
 All the extra resolution is, in fact, completely wasted.

-Even worse: when you do nothing to adjust the sizes of full-resolution images you place in a web page or as an email attachment, you’re forcing people to download the entire full-size image (like that 10 megabyte JPG above) that must then be scaled down to something that works on a computer monitor.
+Even worse: when you do nothing to adjust the sizes of full-resolution images you place in a web page or as an email attachment, you’re forcing people to download the entire full-size image (like that 10 megabyte JPG above) that must then be scaled down by their browser or image viewer to something that works on a computer monitor.

 Make your pictures smaller.